supabase-community/gotrue-csharp/Documentation/GettingStarted.md

 Storage is a service that provides a simple interface for storing files.
 It is based on Postgres and provides a number of features, including file versioning, metadata, and more.

 Edge Functions is a service that provides a way to run serverless functions on the edge.
-It is based on Cloudflare Workers and provides a number of features, including authentication, caching, and more.

 The Supabase C# library provides a wrapper around the various REST APIs provided by Supabase and the various server components (e.g. GoTrue, Realtime, etc.).
-It also provides a number of convenience methods for working with the various services.
+It also provides a number of convenience methods and classes - for example, utilities to make the native Sign in with Apple flow easier.

 ## Basic Concepts

-There are two main ways to access your Supabase instance - either via an "untrusted" client (e.g. Unity or some other desktop client) or a "trusted" client (e.g. a server-side application).
+There are two main ways to access your Supabase instance - either via an "untrusted" client (e.g. Unity or some other mobile/desktop client) or a "trusted" client (e.g. a server-side application).

-The untrusted clients have two main aspects - first, you'll likely want to manage the user state (e.g. login, logout, etc.) and second, you'll be using the anonomous/public API key to access those services.
+The untrusted clients have two key factors - first, you'll likely want to manage the user state (e.g. login, logout, etc.) and second, you'll be using the anonymous/public API key to access those services.
+The user is expected to use some kind of credentials (e.g. email/password, OAuth, or a JWT from a native sign-in dialog, etc.) to access the services.
+The Supabase session (a JWT issued by GoTrue) serves as the authentication token for the various services.

+Tip: If you aren't familiar with JWTs, you can read more about them [here](https://jwt.io/introduction/).
+You can also use this site to decode the JWTs issued by GoTrue, which you may find helpful when learning about Supabase Auth.
+If you are a traditional server-side dev, you might find it helpful to think of the JWT as a session cookie, except that it is cryptographically signed (proving that it was "minted" by GoTrue).
+You can use standard JWT libraries to decode the token, access the details, and verify the signature.

 Trusted, server-side code is usually best managed as a stateless system, where each request is managed independently.
 In this scenario, you will often want to use the library in conjunction